top of page

 Sotiros and established residential districts

 For owner-occupiers and long-term investors, this balance is valuable.
 A well-designed project in a solid residential district can attract reliable demand from people who prioritise quality living, practical access and a calmer environment.
-That usually supports more stable occupancy patterns than locations dependent on peak tourism.
+Long-term rental yields in these areas typically run 4% to 6% annually, with lower management intensity and more predictable occupancy than holiday-led locations.

 The key here is product quality.
 In established districts, superior architecture, layout efficiency, modern amenities and building management can create a meaningful premium over older stock nearby.
+New-build prices in the district have risen 15% to 20% since 2022, and buyers are increasingly focusing on energy-efficient homes with modern technology.
 This is where disciplined development standards and post-completion management can materially influence long-term asset performance.

 Pyla and the wider growth corridor